 NA The organization does not provide withdrawal management.

 Interpretation: Organizations that do not offer medication-assisted treatment should have MOUs with MAT providers to ensure timely initiation of treatment.
 Studies have shown the risk of relapse increases dramatically following withdrawal without ongoing treatment, with 25% of readmissions occurring within the first 7 days post discharge.

+FP RTX 15.08

+The organization maintains a supply of opioid overdose reversal medication on-site.

 RTX 16: Residential Facilities

-Residential facilities contribute to a physically and psychologically safe, healthy, homelike, non-institutional, therapeutic environment.
+Residential facilities contribute to a physically and psychologically safe, healthy, homelike, non-institutional, therapeutic, and trauma-informed environment.

 Interpretation: “Homelike” settings are assessed within the context of the organization’s location and environment.